Rookie Card of “Should Be Great” Dale Murphy

 I’m not a fan of quad photo rookie cards but some collectors are.
 The reason why I don’t prefer them is because of the card back design.

 Over the years many collectors have been curious about this card.
-Looking at the bottom of the card back it appears that this cartoon-like setting is fence post with overgrown weeds around it or some type of scaffolding.
+Looking at the bottom of the card back it appears that this cartoon-like setting is a fence post with overgrown weeds around it or some type of scaffolding.
 What do you think it is?

 Happy Collecting Collectors,